The objective of the Heads of Regulatory Agencies (HoA) Committee is to share information and perspectives on:

 - Financial system trends

-- Broad market developments that cut across functional responsibilities of HoA member agencies
+- Broad market developments that cut across functional responsibilities of HoA members

-Specifically, it is a venue for members to:
+Specifically, the HoA provides a forum for members to:

 - Share information and cooperate on areas of common interest, including systemic risk surveillance and data gaps

 - Inform each other of their agencies’ policy priorities

 - Share views on domestic and international regulatory work underway

 - Support relationships and coordinate with member agencies, including to prepare for and manage crises